CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Authentication,-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 Linux uses the *sudo* command to allow non-administrator users (such as the default *cumulus* user account) to perform privileged operations.
-To control the users authorized to use sudo, the `/etc/sudoers` file and files located in the `/etc/sudoers.d/` directory have a series of rules defined.
+To control the users authorized to use sudo, the `/etc/sudoers` file and files located in the `/etc/sudoers.d/` directory havdefine a series of rules defined.
 Typically, the rules are based on groups, but can also be defined for specific users.
-Therefore, sudo rules can be added using the group names from LDAP.
+Therefore, sudo rules can be addedyou can add sudo rules using the group names from LDAP.
 For example, if a group of users are associated with the group *netadmin*, you can add a rule to give those users sudo privileges.
 Refer to the sudoers manual (`man sudoers`) for a complete usage description.
-Here's an illustration of this in `/etc/sudoers`:
+Here's an illustration of this inThe following shows an example in the `/etc/sudoers`
+file:

     # The basic structure of a user specification is “who where = (as_whom) what”.
     %sudo ALL=(ALL:ALL) ALL